ashworth-zach/restfulapiMEAN/README.md

 # restfulapimean
-api built using Full Mean
+api with frontend built using Full Mean